Collision Checking

 The first argument is a bool

-that is True if the Polygons collide, and False if they do not.
+that is True if the polygons collide, and False if they do not.

 The second argument is an optional Segment

-We now move to computing separating axes for a Polygon and a Circle.
+We now move to computing separating axes for a polygon and a circle.

 You will implement the function get_axes_cp

-that takes as inputs a Circle
+that takes a Circle

 circ and a Polygon

-Hint: Notice that the circle is a polygon with infinite number of edges.
+Hint: Notice that the circle is a polygon with an infinite number of edges.
 Fortunately we do not need to check all axes normal to the edges.
-It’s sufficient to check the axes normal to the polygon edges plus ONE axis formed by the circle center and the closest vertice of the polygon.
+It’s sufficient to check the axes normal to the polygon edges plus ONE axis formed by the circle center and the closest vertex of the polygon.

-Step 3b: Separating Axis Theorem for a Polygon and a Circle
+Task 3b: Separating Axis Theorem for a Polygon and a Circle

-We will be modifying the SECOND case in the separating_axis_thm
+We will be modifying the second case in the separating_axis_thm

 function.